 Let me start by saying I’m not a person who suffers from depression.
-My default setting when I’m out of alignment is anxiety, in widely varying degrees from mild anxiety to full-blown panic attacks.
-Since my 20s, I’ve been prescribed Lorazepam (aka Ativan, a tranquilizer in the Benzodiazepine family) for my more severe episodes.
-Even some of my closest friends are surprised that I suffer from anxiety because I’m very tough and normally quite relaxed.
-Anxiety seems like a very out of character thing for me to have.
+My default setting when I’m out of alignment is anxiety, in widely varying degrees from mild anxiety to a very rare panic attack.
+I’ve occasionally been prescribed Lorazepam (aka Ativan, a tranquilizer in the Benzodiazepine family) for the most severe episodes.
+Even some of my closest friends are stunned that I “suffer” at all from anxiety because I’m so tough, calm, and unflappable by nature.
+Anxiety is definitely a very out of character thing for me to have.

 Sometimes my anxiety or panic attacks are triggered by a specific event such as a job loss, an unwanted move, a death, or a claustrophobic situation (an MRI or a really crowded train).
 But for the past two years, my perimenopause has been the prime culprit.
 Anxiety is a fairly common symptom of perimenopause, although I had to dig deep into medical studies and clinical information online to find out, rather than being told by my GP.
 My friend Michelle had similar symptoms for a while, so I was reassured by her that it eventually passes.
 Who is prone to developing perimenopausal anxiety and panic disorders?
 Women like me, who were prone to anxiety in the past, are much more likely to develop panic disorders during perimenopause, due to fluctuating oestrogen and progesterone.